 More specifically, I’m a self-proclaimed geek/nerd who knows a lot of useless stuff and is not particularly good at anything.
 Despite such, I managed to obtain a PhD degree and a Master of Science degree in electrical engineering from Rensselaer Polytechnic Institute, and a Bachelor’s of Applied Science in electrical engineering from the University of British Columbia.
 I was born in China and grew up in Canada.
-I am currently working as an engineer in North Carolina, USA.
+I am currently working as an engineer in the Pacific Northwest.

 Here are some random facts about myself:

 - I consider myself to be an introvert, but I am becoming more social these days since there are various activities that aren’t as fun if I do them by myself.

 - As with many other from my generation, I’m very interested in technology, particularly computers and the web, but I’m no expert at either.
 I’m still the IT guy at home though.

 - I went to a total of five elementary schools.

 I was a terrible kid back thenI’m kidding.
 My family just moved around a lot when I was young.

 - I have more teeth than the average person (not counting wisdom teeth).

 - I am fairly tall especially compared to the people from Southern China where I was born, although I’m not really that big and tall when compared to the really big and tall people.

 - I’m not very athletic.
 Badminton is probably the only sport I’m fairly proficient at, because it’s the sport that I play the most.
 My size would indicate that I’d be decent at basketball, but the fact that I didn’t play often as a kid means my skills are severely lacking.